hbarrons/footprint-back-end/README.md

 Footprint was built using Python/Flask/PostgreSQL for the server-side and React/JavaScript for the client-side.

 ** This project is part of a decoupled full stack application.
-The backend code can be found [here](https://github.com/hbarrons/footprint-back-end)
+The frontend code can be found [here](https://github.com/hbarrons/footprint-front-end)

 ## Home Screen